 Lake Mburo National Park is located in southwestern Uganda and is the smallest of the savannah national parks in Uganda.
-It is It measures 260km2in size and lies at an altitude of 1220m-1828m above sea level.
+It measures 260km2 in size and lies at an altitude of 1220m-1828m above sea level.
 It is the closest park to Kampala only 3 hours (228km) away from the city.
-It is a unique park in Uganda, the only park containing an entire lake and the only home of the Impala in Uganda.
-In spite of the small size, the park is one of the must visit Uganda safaris destinations that is especially great for walking safaris and birdwatching and photography tours in Uganda.
+It is the only park containing an entire lake and the only home of the Impala in Uganda.
+In spite of the small size, the park is one of the must visit Uganda safaris destination and is great for walking safaris, birdwatching tours and photography tours.

 Lake Mburo National Park is small but with varied habitats for its size.
 They range from acacia woodland, dry hillsides, rocky outcrops, bushy thickets, open and wooded savannah, seasonal and permanent swamps.
 It small size should not make you think there is nothing to keep you occupied.
 You can have various nature walks with a ranger guide to seek out your interest’s i.e. birding, mammals, plants, and shrubs, insects and many more.

 Wildlife in Lake Mburo National Park

 Lake Mburo national park is home to over 68 mammal species that can easily be seen on the various trucks for game drives; Impala (only found here in Uganda), Topi, Eland, Zebras, Defassa waterbuck, buffaloes, hyenas and leopards and an only Lion.
 Crocodiles, monitor lizards, and Hippos are commonly sighted in Lake Mburo while on boat safari.